pyVIP is the Python package that houses the Virtualitics API and was developed for Python 3.

 To verify that you have the correct version of pyVIP, run the following command from an Anaconda Prompt window:

 You should see the version number printed to the prompt.
 For example, you may see “1.8.0”.

 Installing from Wheel

 You can download the package wheel directly from here.

 Navigate to the Virtualitics Account Portal and sign in.
 Select My Account on the left and scroll down to the Tokens and Keys section.
 Click on Generate for API Token!

-You will now need to set an environment variable called “VIP_AUTH_TOKEN” with the token generated from the Virtualitics Account Portal.
+If you have admin privileges on your machine, you can set an environment variable called “VIP_AUTH_TOKEN” with the token generated from the Virtualitics Account Portal so that you do not have to specify this each time you instantiate the VIP class.
 To do this, follow these steps:

 - Open Control Panel from the Start Menu.